radianttap/Alley/README.md

 You can customize the behavior by changing the implementation of `shouldRetry` property.
 Currently it deals only with `NetworkError.urlError` and returns `true` for several obvious `URLError` instances.

+* * *

+That’s about it.
+Alley is intentionally simple to encourage writing as little code as possible, hiding away often-repeated boilerplate.

 ## License